 Welcome!
-I will likely accept 1 PhD student to start Fall 2018.
+I have no plans to accept students Fall 2019.
 The following is intended to offer you insight into whether my lab is a good fit for you, your research interests, and career goals.
 Read the information below and contact me in early fall to discuss potential opportunities.

 Make sure you find the right size shell